duncangh/OnTheRecord/README.md

 # Long Term Goal: Implement a robust Object Oriented Fact Library
   1. Build an Organizational Framework That:

-    i.
-Monitors The Official Channels for Statements and Releases ii.
+    a.
+Monitors The Official Channels for Statements and Releases

+    b.
 Maintains A Current Network of Critical Agents and Their Own Statement History

-    iii.
-Aggregates Pertinent Documents and Primary Sources. iv.
+    c.
+Aggregates Pertinent Documents and Primary Sources.

+    d.
 Links Documents to Related Parties.
 E.g. Maps all historical rulings to a Surpreme Court Judge.